- 1 Top 5 Best HEPA Air Purifier Compared

 #1 Germ Guardian AC4825 – Top Pick/Best HEPA Air Purifier for MoldWHY WE LIKE IT: The Germ Guardian AC4825 is the most affordable option on our list while still offering premium features and performance.
 It includes a UV-C sanitizer alongside the HEPA filter for maximum purification.

 The Germ Guardian AC4825 takes a three-layered approach when it comes to purifiying the air in your home.
 First, air passes through an activated carbon filter, then throught the True HEPA filter and finally through a UV-C light.
 With this 3-in-1 approach, you’ll get comprehensive purification that eliminates even the toughest airborne bacteria and mold spores.
+Speaking of mold, the best air purifier for mold is what you want.

 Unfortunately, the Germ Guardian doesn’t include any smart features or automatic timers, but it’s super easy to use, which alleviates the disappointment in those missing features a little bit.
 You’ll also get a really great 3-year warranty with the Germ Guardian, which is the second longest on our list.
 If you’re looking for an air purifier with True HEPA that includes UV light, you can’t go wrong with the Germ Guardian AC4825.